 Changes in U.S. or international social, political, regulatory and economic conditions or in laws and policies governing trade, manufacturing, development, and investment in the countries where we currently conduct our business could adversely affect our business, reputation, financial condition, and results of operations.
 Changes or proposed changes in U.S. or other countries' trade policies may result in restrictions and economic disincentives on international trade.
 The U.S. government has recently imposed, or is currently considering imposing, tariffs on certain trade partners.
 Tariffs, economic sanctions, and other changes in U.S. trade policy have in the past and could in the future trigger retaliatory actions by affected countries, and certain foreign governments have instituted or are considering imposing retaliatory measures on certain U.S. goods.
 Further, any emerging protectionist or nationalist trends (whether regulatory- or consumer-driven) either in the U.S. or in other countries could affect the trade environment.
-Our business, like many other corporations, would be impacted by changes to the trade policies of the U.S. and foreign countries (including governmental action related to tariffs, international trade agreements, or economic sanctions).
-Such changes have the potential to adversely impact the U.S. economy or certain sectors thereof, the global economy, and our industry, and as a result, could have a material adverse effect on our business, financial condition, and results of operations.
+Our business, like many other corporations, would be impacted by changes to the trade policies of the U.S. and foreign countries (including governmental action related to tariffs, and our industry, and as a result, could have a material adverse effect on our business, financial condition, and results of operations.